 Marukawa Fusen Chewing Bubble Gum Cola Flavor

-In Japan, the cheapest snacks and candies can be bought for 10 yen (about 0.1 USD) per piece.
+Here, you can buy the cheapest snacks and candies for 10 yen (about 0.1 USD) per piece.

-However, because of the changes in environments surrounding Dagashiya, the number of them is decreasing year by year and they can rarely be seen these days.
+However, because of the changes in the environments surrounding Dagashiya, the number is gradually decreasing, and they are rare now.

-Just like Umaibo, the price of the cola-flavored bubble gum hasn’t changed since I was small and even now it is 10 yen.
+Just like Umaibo, the price hasn’t changed since I was small, and it is still 10 yen.
 Therefore, this Fusen bubble gum is one of the cheapest chewing gum in Japan.

 Now, let’s see the contents of this product.

-Not only that but inside the foil, there is even a slip of lottery paper, together with a small block of cola-flavored chewing bubble gum.
+There is even a slip of lottery paper inside the foil with a small block of cola-flavored chewing gum.

-If the letters “あたり” are printed on the lottery paper, you can get one more piece of the chewing gum for free at the store where you bought the gum.
+If the word あたり is on the paper, you can get one more gum for free at the store where you bought it.

-This time “ハズレ” appeared, which means that you didn’t win the lottery.
+But, this time, ハズレ appeared, which means you lost the lottery.